ddelong/ddelong.github.io/_posts/2005-04-16-mac-os-x-1039-update-released.md

 >
 > **The DOM Exposed**

-> The entire level 2 DOM has been exposed a public API in Objective-C. This means various holes have been filled in Safari&#8217;s DOM level 2 support.
+> The entire level 2 DOM has been exposed a public API in Objective-C. This means various holes have been filled in Safari's DOM level 2 support.
 In addition to exposing the DOM to Objective-C, the JS objects that wrap DOM objects can also be accessed from Objective-C, allowing you to examine and edit the JS objects themselves to inject properties onto them that can then be accessed from your Web page.
 >
 > **XSLT**